 Driver Fatigue And Car Accidents

 Posted on behalf of Greg Coleman Law on Jun 11, 2014 in Auto Accident

 Driver fatigue is one of the leading causes of car and truck accidents in America.
-The recent truck accident that injured actor and comedian Tracy Morgan has brought increased attention to drivers who drive while sleepy or drowsy.
+The recent truck accident that injured actor and comedian Tracy Morgan has brought increased attention to driving while sleepy or drowsy.
 The driver of the truck that injured Tracy Morgan allegedly remained awake for more than 24 hours.

 The inspector general of the U.S. Transportation Department, Mary Schiavo, shared information about the impact that lack of sleep has on drivers on the road and increases the chance of serious auto accidents.
 She stated, during an appearance on New Day that the impact of driving while sleepy can be greater than the impact of driving while intoxicated.

 By comparing the impact of driving while drowsy to driving while intoxicated, Schiavo reveals the serious effect of sleeplessness on the human mind, body and reflexes while driving.
 A 2012 study by Harvard Medical School found that over 1 million car accidents each year can be attributed to sleepy driving and that approximately 4,000 deaths each can be blamed on exhausted truck drivers.